Efficient constructions of convex combinations for 2-edge-connected subgraphs on fundamental classes: Introduction

-To prove our main results, we significantly extend several algorithmic tools and frameworks that have previously been applied to TSP and other graph connectivity problems.
-Two key ingredients that we extend and apply in new ways are (i) rainbow spanning tree decompositions and (ii) the top-down coloring framework for tree augmentation due to Iglesias and Ravi~\cite{IR}.
-Rainbow spanning trees were introduced by Broesma and Li~\cite{broersma1997spanning} and later employed by Boyd and Seb\H{o}~\cite{boydsebo-ipco}.
+The second ingredient is rainbow spanning tree decompositions, which were introduced by Broersma and Li~\cite{broersma1997spanning} and recently employed by Boyd and Seb\H{o} who used it to control the parity of cuts of spanning trees over certain 4-edge cuts in half-integer square points~\cite{boydsebo-mp}.
+In this paper, we apply this tool in a new way and for a completely different purpose (unrelated to parity), highlighting its flexibility and usefulness.
 Roughly speaking, this tool allows the edges of a graph to be partitioned (subject to certain constraints) so that only one edge from each set in the partition belongs to a spanning tree.
 Hypothetically, this powerful decomposition tool could be applied to control properties of the spanning trees output in the convex combination of $x \in \HK(G)$ in, for example, an implementation of the best-of-many Christofides' algorithm.
-However, exactly which properties can be obtained and exactly how to use these properties is not yet clear; the power of this tool (formally described in Section \ref{tools:rainbow}) is likely still far from being fully exploited.
-Boyd and Seb\H{o} use this tool to control the parity of certain 4-edge-cuts in half-integer square points.
-In this paper, we apply this tool in a completely different way, highlighting its flexibility and usefulness.
+However, exactly which properties can be obtained and how to use such properties is not yet clear; the power of this tool is likely still far from being fully realized.
+In this paper, we use it to obtain spanning trees in which few pairs of adjacent vertices in the graph are both leaves of the tree.

-More precisely, in the proof of Theorem \ref{uniformcover}, we apply this tool to obtain spanning trees whose leaves satisfy certain properties.
-We also assume (via a standard {\em gluing} procedure over 3-edge-cuts) that the input graph is cubic and essentially 4-edge-connected.
-These key properties allow us to design a top-down coloring algorithm for tree augmentation that uses fewer colors than required by a straightforward application of \cite{cheriyan19992}, which directly results in a smaller tree augmentation.
-This coloring framework turns out to be a flexible and therefore powerful tool in obtaining approximation algorithms for 2EC via convex combinations and likely has further applications.

-Our proof of Theorem \ref{square-point} uses a generalization of uniform covers.
-In particular, we consider the 4-regular 4-edge-connected graph $G$ obtained by contracting each half square, and we show that the everywhere $\frac{9}{10}$ vector for $G$ can be written as a convex combination of 2-vertex connected subgraphs with minimum degree three.
-The top-down coloring framework is also key to proving this lemma; we again resort to its inherent flexibility to obtain the stronger property that the subgraph resulting from our specially designed tree augmentation algorithm is 2-vertex-connected.
-The property of 2-vertex connectivity and the fact that the complement of a subgraph forms a matching crucially allows us to be more parsimonious with the half-edges when constructing the convex combinations of the square points.